 - Comprehensive Third Party

 For patients who are unable to get to Wolper unassisted, we have a range of transport options including community transport and private transport services.
 Wolper offers a limited transport service for patients living in the Eastern Suburbs.
-This is a criteria-based service.
+This is a criteria-based service and there is a small fee for this service.
 To find out about eligibility for this service, please call Day Rehabilitation administration staff on 02 8324 2261.

 Free parking is available in the Hospital car park as well as in the surrounding streets.

 The Hospital is easily accessible by bus (route 200) and train (Edgecliff and Bondi Junction railway stations).